Back to Subjects Menu

 Design and Technology

-Design and Technology at Buntingford First School aim is to prepare students to participate in tomorrow’s rapidly changing world.
+The aim of Design and Technology at Buntingford First School is to prepare students to participate in tomorrow’s rapidly changing world.
 They will learn to use current technologies and reflect on the impact of future technological developments.
 They'll also learn to think creatively and design to improve the quality of life, solving problems as individuals and members of a team.

 They'll develop intellectual curiosity about the design and manufacture of products and systems, and their impact on daily life and the wider world.
 Students will work collaboratively to develop and refine their ideas, responding to feedback.
 They will gain an insight into the creative, engineering and/or manufacturing industries and develop the capacity to think creatively, innovatively and critically through focused research and the exploration of design opportunities arising from the needs, wants and values of users and clients.